This handprint eagle craft is a fun and simple way to get kids excited about crafting and learning at the same time!

 Alligator Paper Bag Puppet Craft – Your kids will be all smiles with this alligator craft!
 They’ll love using their imaginations to bring their alligator to life, and you’ll be happy to see them using their fine motor skills to make it and put on their own puppet show.

 Bear Craft – This North American animal craft is so simple, that even young kids can make it!
-All you need is a printer to print out the template, some scissors, and some glue!
+All you need is a printer to print out the template, some scissors, and some time!

 Animal Activities For Kids